amelie-girard7/Timetravel/README.md

 L_s(\theta) = \log p_{\theta}(s'_{3:5} \mid S, [s], s_1, s'_{2})
 ```

-- **`FlanT5FineTuner`:** A class that wraps around the T5 model for fine-tuning on your specific task.
+- **`FlanT5FineTuner`:** A class that wraps around the T5 model for fine-tuning on story re-writting task.
 It includes methods for the forward pass, training, validation, and testing steps.
 - It also includes methods for generating text (`generate_text`) and calculating custom metrics (`_calculate_metrics`).

 ### 4.5. `src/main.py`